Fury-Labs/furya/x/gamm/README.md

 ### Exit-swap-extern-amount-out

-Remove liquidity from a specified pool with a **maximum** amount of LP shares and swap to an **exact** amount of one of the token pairs (i.e. Leave pool 1 (50/50 ATOM-OSMO) and receive 100% ATOM instead of 50% OSMO and 50% ATOM).
+Remove liquidity from a specified pool with a **maximum** amount of LP shares and swap to an **exact** amount of one of the token pairs (i.e. Leave pool 1 (50/50 ATOM-FURY) and receive 100% ATOM instead of 50% FURY and 50% ATOM).

 This command essentially converts an LP share into the corresponding share of tokens and then swaps to the specified `token-out` in a single step (i.e. combines the `swap-exact-amount-out` and `exit-pool` commands)